apache/incubator-teaclave/docs/builtin-functions.md

 Since the function arguments is in the JSON object format and can be easily deserialized to a Rust struct with `serde_json`.
 Therefore, we define a struct `PrivateJoinAndComputeArguments` which derive the `serde::Deserialize` trait for the conversion.
-Then implement `TryFrom` trait for the struct to convert the `FunctionArguments` type to the actual `PrivateJoinAndComputeArguments` type.
+Then we implement `TryFrom` trait for the struct to convert the `FunctionArguments` type to the actual `PrivateJoinAndComputeArguments` type.

 ```rust